dojot/flowbroker-ui/README.md

 | @node-red/editor-client                           | the client-side resources of the Node-RED editor application                                                    |

 Check out http://nodered.org/docs/getting-started/ for full instructions about Node-RED.
+The @node-red/registry and @Node-red/utils are used as compiled components.

 ## Dependencies